axibase/atsd/tutorials/getting-started.md

 ## Preparation

-* Log in to ATSD at `https://atsd_hostname:8443/`.
+* Log in to your ATSD instance at `https://atsd_hostname:8443/`.

 ## Introduction

-As part of this tutorial, you will insert and analyze temperature measurements collected from a hypothetical bioreactor such as a **Parr Instrument's** [4523 Fixed Head Reactor](https://www.parrinst.com/products/stirred-reactors/series-4520-1-2l-bench-top-reactors/) pictured below.
+As part of this tutorial, you will insert and analyze temperature measurements collected from a hypothetical bioreactor such as a **Parr** [Fixed Head Reactor](https://www.parrinst.com/products/stirred-reactors/series-4520-1-2l-bench-top-reactors/) pictured below.

 ![](./resources/bioreactor.png)

-In a real world situation, such measurements are continuously gathered by specialized controllers as part of a factory-wide [SCADA](https://www.parrinst.com/products/controllers/4871-process-controller/) system.
+In a real world situation, such measurements are continuously gathered by specialized [controllers](https://www.parrinst.com/products/controllers/4871-process-controller/) as part of a factory-wide SCADA system.

 To differentiate this particular equipment from other factory assets, we will refer to the reactor using its identifier in the asset management system: